JustWon/DCGAN_Descriptor/README.md

 https://github.com/carpedm20/DCGAN-tensorflow

 # Contact
-- If you have any comments, please make a thread on an issue page or contact dongwonshin@gist.ac.kr.
+- If you have any comments, please make a thread on an issues page or contact dongwonshin@gist.ac.kr.